Key takeaways

 Essential Features for Purchase Order Systems in India

-• GST and Tax Compliance: Automatic GST calculations, HSN and SAC support, reverse charge and TDS handling, regular rate updates.
+- GST and Tax Compliance: Automatic GST calculations, HSN and SAC support, reverse charge and TDS handling, e-invoice IRN/QR validation, and regular rate updates aligned with GST Council decisions.

-• Vendor Master Management: GSTIN validation, payment terms, credit limits, and performance tracking, with compliance flags.
+- Vendor Master Management: GSTIN validation via API, payment terms, credit limits, and performance tracking, with compliance flags for non-filers.

-• Three Way Matching: Automated PO, GRN, invoice comparison with tolerances, support for partial deliveries and back orders.
+- Three Way Matching: Automated PO, GRN, invoice comparison with tolerances (typically 1 to 2 percent for price and quantity).
+Supports partial deliveries, back orders, and GSTR-2B reconciliation.

-• Tally and Zoho Books Integration: Reliable chart mapping, multi company support, and near real time sync.
+- Tally Integration: Reliable chart mapping, multi company support, and near real time sync preserving GST breakup and narrations.

-• Audit Trail and Documentation: Every decision and change captured with user and timestamp, ready for GST audits.
+- Audit Trail and Documentation: Every decision and change captured with user and timestamp, ready for GST audits and statutory requirements.

-• Scalability and Multi Location: Handles multiple states, entities, and consolidated reporting as you grow.
+- Scalability and Multi Location: Handles multiple states, entities, and consolidated reporting as you grow.
+Proper place of supply logic for IGST vs CGST and SGST.

 How AI Accountant Enhances Your Purchase Order Process